Giuseppe Montaperto

 Giuseppe Montaperto (born 23 January 2000) is an Italian professional footballer who plays as a winger for Serie D club Acireale.

 Career

 Empoli

 Born in Palermo, Montaperto started his career in Empoli youth sector.
 He was loaned to Juventus Youth Sector for the 2017–2018 season.
 He played four matches in 2017–18 UEFA Youth League.

 In 2019, he was promoted to the first team.

 Serie C loans

 On 8 July 2019, he joined on loan to Serie C club Pianese.
 Montaperto made his professional debut on 31 August 2019 against Arezzo.

 On 22 September 2020, he was loaned to Cavese.

 On 1 September 2021, he was loaned again to Teramo.

 Cerignola

 On 6 September 2022, Montaperto signed with Audace Cerignola in Serie C.

 Viterbese

 On 3 January 2023, Montaperto moved to Viterbese.

+Kings League

+In March 2026, Montaperto joins the Kings League Italy with Blur’s Stallions.